 A security operations center (SOC) is a facility that aggregates all security information so that security analysts, engineers, managers and incident response teams have the insights they need to protect a business.
 A SOC relies on policies, a range of technology solutions, security intelligence from third-party sources to detect malicious activity on endpoints, servers, applications, networks and other systems and respond to cyberattacks.

-Practically, a SOC staffed by a businesses’ employees isn’t always possible.
-A large enterprise may have the capital and resources to build the infrastructure necessary to run a SOC—and attract and retain talent to manage it during an IT security skills shortage.
+A SOC staffed by a business’s employees isn’t always possible.
+A large enterprise may have the capital and resources to build the infrastructure necessary to run a SOC – and attract and retain talent to manage it during an IT security skills shortage.
 However, small and medium-sized businesses (SMBs), such as restaurant chains, accounting offices, grocery stores, doctor’s offices, and small manufacturers, often can’t establish their own SOCs.
-Unfortunately, research for the 2021 Verizon Data Breach Investigations Report found that among businesses with less than 1,000 employees, there were 1,037 incidents with 263 confirmed data breaches, just about 50 fewer data breaches than among larger businesses in the study.
+But unfortunately, SMBs are more often cyberattack targets than larger companies due to SMBs’ lack of security resources.

 You can give your clients the benefits of a security operations center without investing in technology and in-house security professionals.
-By providing a SOC as a managed service, your can help protect your clients’ businesses with continuous monitoring and analysis that identifies suspicious behavior, detects true threats, and, when necessary, initiates incident response based on data.
-A SOC as a Service solution from your security vendor can also give your clients the advantage of the latest threat intelligence to help them identify and protect themselves from emerging types of malware and attack vectors.
+By providing a SOC as a managed service, you can help protect your clients’ businesses with continuous monitoring and analysis that identifies suspicious behavior, detects actual threats, and, when necessary, initiates incident response based on data.
+A SOC as a Service solution from your security vendor can also give your clients the advantage of the latest threat intelligence to help them identify and protect themselves from emerging malware and attack vectors.

 Furthermore, a SOC as a Service solution from a trusted security vendor also eliminates the need for you to staff your own SOC with security pros, build a network of global analysts who can keep you informed of new threats, and continually upgrade your technology to monitor and manage your clients’ IT security.
 You can provide this vital service to your customers of all sizes to help them quickly identify and respond to cyberattacks, mitigate data loss and the costs of a data breach, and protect their businesses from fines, penalties, and loss of customer confidence.